KeckObservatoryArchive/dep-rti/doc/dev-todo.md

 ## DEP
 - Convert remaining instr_[instr].py errors/warns to use custom log_error function.
-- Correcty mark critical functions in instr classes run_dqa()function.
-(JM: All non-null keywords in config file.)
 - Create DEP error monitoring script to look at dep_status for errors to email.
-- Implement basic missing program assignment.
-- Cleanup dep.validate_fits() and dep.construct_filename() (JM: No no longer need these since the monitor is giving us the full path and we know it is an instrument FITS file)
 - Create a log file per KOAID?
-- Enum dep_status.arch_stat values?
-[QUEUED, PROCESSING, TRANSFERRING, TRANSFERRED, COMPLETE, INVALID, ERROR]
 - What about PSFR (NIRC2) and DRP (NIRC2, OSIRIS) hooks?